Proper Fit of a Fighting Belt and Harness

 Alijos Belt: 20 to 50 lb Tackle

-Clarion XL & Vallarta XL: 80 lb to Unlimited Tackle
+Fighting Belt XL: 50 lb to Unlimited Tackle

 Fighting Belt for Fishing

-Once you reach your fishing spot, all that’s left is to gear up with your fighting belt and harness so you’re ready for action.
-Keep the fishing belt low over your thighs, not around your waist.
-Lowering the belt helps spread the weight and create a platform to push your rod down, effectively dispersing the pressure.
+Once you reach your fishing spot, gear up with your fighting belt and harness so you’re ready for action.
+Wear the belt low on your thighs, not around your waist.
+This positioning helps distribute the load and creates a stable platform to drive the rod down, reducing pressure throughout the fight.

 AFTCO Fighting Belt and Harness

-Ensure you adjust the straps and your fishing belt before casting.
-When a fish is on your line, keep the reel closer to your body.
-The arc in the rod will maintain pressure on the fish.
-Equipped with a fishing harness and belt, anglers can keep their hands free for reeling and providing stability while their legs assist in bringing the fish to the boat.
+Ensure your straps and fighting belt are properly adjusted before casting.
+Once hooked up, keep the reel close to your body while the rod’s arc maintains steady pressure on the fish.
+With a belt and harness system in place, anglers can keep their hands free to reel and stay balanced, using their legs to help bring the fish to the boat.